A picturesque port town with gorgeous gardens

 When to go

 The biggest event of the year is the Sanuki Takamatsu Festival in mid-August.
-The event runs for three days and features fireworks displays and parades in which thousands of locals perform traditional dances.
-There’s also a winter festival around Christmas that sees the city brightly illuminated and rife with dancing Santas.Back to top
+The event runs for three days and features firework displays and parades of thousands of locals performing traditional dances.
+There’s also a winter festival around Christmas that sees the city brightly lit and rife with dancing Santas.Back to top

-Many sites in Takamatsu are reachable on foot, but Japan Rail trains and the local Kotoden Railways will connect you to sites a bit farther out.
-Fares are charged based on the distance travelled.
-Renting a bicycle is also a good option, as Takamatsu is very bike friendly and rentals are just JPY ¥200 a day.
-You just need a photo ID the first time you rent.Back to top
+Many of Takamatsu's sights are reachable on foot.
+You can use the local Kotoden trains to get around parts of the city, and Japan Rail trains will connect you to places a bit farther out.
+Renting a bicycle is a good option, as Takamatsu is very bike friendly – you just need to present a photo ID the first time you rent.Back to top